0xNisarg/SIEM-with-Suricata-and-Elasticsearch/suricata-seim-setup.md

 # SIEM WITH SURICATA AND ELK STACK

+## SETTING UP THE SURICATA ON UBUNTU SERVER

 ## Step 1 — Installing Suricata
 Run the following command to add the repository to your system and update the list of available packages:
 ```bash